 The energy manager is configured via a web browser-based user interface (Web UI).
 There are two methods to access the Web UI:

 - 1. Ethernet connection from the J305 ethernet connector - 2.
-Front panel micro-USB local connection enaguest : can only view status of system enabasic : reduced privilege, can view settings and system statusenaadvanced : this user has normal full control access of the system
+Front panel micro-USB local connection enaadvanced : this user has normal full control access of the system The default password = W7h!GJ28KG